ahadjixenofontos/pres-data-intersections/PITCHME.md

 Note:
 Anthropomorphism is one example of seeing things not as they are, but as we are.

+I'm defining "who you are" for the purposes of this conversation as the set of experiences, thoughts, interpretations and worldviews that you take with you everywhere you go.

 In the context of data science, extending inference beyond where it's due, adding meaning that may or may not be warranted, is something that comes up not only when interpreting the observations, but as we'll see, in many other places as well.

 +++